Chaos in hyperscaling violating Lifshitz theories: Introduction

 In this work, we holographically study quantum chaos in HVL theories (with charge).
 In particular, we compute the out-of-time-ordered correlator (OTOC) (we make the notion precise in \ref{sec:OTOC}) via shockwave analysis in the bulk geometry (for planar horizon topology) and thereby compute the various chaos parameters, namely the Lyapunov exponent ($\lambda_{L}$), butterfly velocity ($v_{B}$) and the scrambling time ($t_{*}$) for the HVL theories.
-One of the motivations for studying OTOCs in HVL theories is the recent proposals for experimentally measuring OTOCs in quantum systems \cite{PhysRevA.94.040302} \cite{PhysRevA.94.062329} \cite{PhysRevX.7.031011} \cite{Yao:2016ayk}.
+One of the motivations for studying OTOCs in HVL theories is the recent proposals for experimentally measuring OTOCs in quantum systems \cite{PhysRevA.94.040302,PhysRevA.94.062329,PhysRevX.7.031011,Yao:2016ayk}.
 We also compute $v_{B}$ using the entanglement wedge reconstruction and find the results obtained from both the methods, to match.
-However, the main objective of this work is to point out the interesting features in the behavior of $v_{B}$ when varied with respect to z, $\theta$, Q and $r_{h}$.
-Interestingly, we find certain non-monotonicities in $v_{B}$ when varied against z and $\theta$.

-Recently, analysis of OTOC, entanglement wedge and pole skipping for Lifshitz geometries was presented in \cite{Baishya:2024sym}.
-We find our results to be consistent with theirs, for $\theta = 0$.
+Furthermore, we study how boundary thermodynamics and theory parameters (z and $\theta$) affect information scrambling.
+To achieve this, we use a recently developed thermodynamic dictionary for the HVL theories \cite{Cong:2024pvs} to express $v_B$ in terms of boundary thermodynamic variables.
+We study the variation of $v_B$ with respect to the theory parameters $z$ and $\theta$, as well as the boundary thermodynamic variables: entropy over central charge ($\tilde{S} \sim S/C$) and charge over central charge ($\tilde{Q} \sim Q/C$).
+Several interesting features are obtained.

 The structure of this paper is as follows: In \ref{sec: background}, we discuss the charged hyperscaling-violating Lifshitz black hole solution and also discuss the constraints on z and $\theta$ that arise from the null-energy condition.
 In \ref{sec:OTOC}, we provide a detailed analysis of computing the OTOC for HVL theories via the shockwave analysis.
 In \ref{sec: EW}, we compute $v_{B}$ using the entanglement wedge reconstruction and find the results of \ref{sec:OTOC} and \ref{sec: EW} to match.
-In \ref{sec: variation}, we discuss the variation of $v_{B}$ with respect to the various parameters, namely z, $\theta$, Q and $r_{h}$.
+In \ref{sec: vb_bound_quant}, we discuss the thermodynamic dictionary and express $v_B$ in terms of the boundary thermodynamic variables.
+In \ref{sec: variation}, we discuss the variation of $v_{B}$ with respect to the various z, $\theta$, $\tilde{S}$, and $\tilde{Q}$.
 We conclude in \ref{sec: conclusion}.